evgenyneu/evgenii.com/app/blog/_posts/2014-08-03-localizing-text-in-swift.md

 Choose `Editor` > `Export for Localization...` menu when project is selected in Project Navigator.
 The text will be exported to `en.xliff` file.

 ## Translating `.xliff` file

-Let's say we want to add a Japanese translation.

 1. Copy `en.xliff` file to `jp.xliff`.
 1. Open the file and add a `target-language="jp"` attribute to all the `<file>` elements.